Databases and persistence

 INSERT (Adding data)

-INSERT INTO students (first_name, last_name, email, age)
+INSERT INTO authors (first_name, last_name, email)

 VALUES